Here’s a Rare Look at One-of-One Yeezy Sneakers That Won’t Release

-All of Kanye West’s Yeezy sneakers are rare to some degree, but the pairs you’re about to see are as scarce as it gets.
+All of Kanye West’s Yeezy sneakers are rare to some degree, but the versions you’re about to see are as scarce as it gets.

 Images shared on social media by Yeezy Mafia show two never-before-seen Adidas Yeezy Boost 350 V2 styles in “Midnight Blue” and “Gold Ochre.”
 According to the info provided by Yeezy Mafia, these tonal looks are one-of-one sample pairs created for Kanye West himself and are currently not slated for a public release.

-Both styles follow the pattern of previous Yeezy Boost 350 V2 drops, but cover the knitted kicks in monotone navy and gold shades.
+Both styles follow the pattern of previous Yeezy Boost 350 V2 drops but cover the knitted kicks in monotone navy and gold shades.
 Unfortunately, it sounds like these images will be as close as any of us get to these exclusive samples.

 West’s most recent sneaker launch was the June rerelease of his “Zebra” Yeezy Boost 350 V2 style.
 His next release has not yet been confirmed, although the rapper-designer has recently been spotted wearing runner styles from his Yeezy Season 5 and Season 6 collections.